 This article will examine “proof” Scripture references that trinity believers use to claim that "Jesus is God."
 This theme will be addressing an article written by a Trinitarian.

-In this passage gibbor is in the plural, but does not reference a Supreme Being as God, but refers to strength, power and might.
-By following this same pattern, el gibbor in Isaiah 9:6 could also be rendered as, “Mighty One of Strength,” or “Mighty and Strong” instead of "Mighty God."
+In this passage 'gibbor' is in the plural, but does not reference a Supreme Being as God.
+It refers to strength, power and might.
+By following this same pattern, 'el gibbor' in Isaiah 9:6 could also be rendered as, 'Mighty One of Strength,' or 'Mighty and Strong' instead of 'Mighty God.'

 Therefore the Lord himself will give you a sign.
 Behold, the virgin will conceive, and bear a son, and shall CALL HIS NAME IMMANUEL. – Isaiah 7:14